Supplements

 RAW, LOCAL HONEY⁣

-contains antimicrobial properties, enzymes, antioxidants, vitamins B1, B2, B3, B5, B6, calcium, iron, magnesium, phosphate, potassium.
-It also soothes sore throats, coughs, and respiratory conditions.⁣
+Contains antimicrobial properties, enzymes, antioxidants, vitamins B1, B2, B3, B5, B6, calcium, iron, magnesium, phosphate, potassium.

 DATES⁣

-are naturally loaded with potassium, copper, iron, manganese, Vitamin B6 and magnesium.
-You can also ferment them to make them even lower in sugar, full of probiotics and easier to digest (recipe/ instructions are on my website).⁣
+Are naturally loaded with potassium, copper, iron, manganese, Vitamin B6 and magnesium.
+You can also ferment them to make them even lower in sugar, full of probiotics and easier to digest.

 STEVIA⁣